Clnall/ResourcesAndNotes/InterviewQuestions(C++)/45ConceptualCodingInterviewQuestions.md

 ### 29.)
 What are binary search trees? <br>
 ### 30.)
 What is object-oriented programming? <br>
 ### 31.)
 What is the purpose of a loop in programming? <br>
+The purpose of loops in programming is to repeat a block of code some amount of times depending on the conditional statement.
 ### 32.)
 What is a conditional statement? <br>
 A conditional statement is a statement that can be evaluate as true or false.
 ### 33.)
 What is debugging? <br>